folkengine/smartcitiesdata-wiki/VSCode-Elixir-Setup.md

 1. Remove the `_build` and `.elixir_ls` folders from the root of `smartcitiesdata` if they exist from past attempts to use ElixirLS

 2. Remove any existing Elixir extensions.
 The [vscode-elixir extension](https://marketplace.visualstudio.com/items?itemName=mjmcloug.vscode-elixir) in particular was causing quite a few conflicts, and it’s advised in the ElixirLS readme to remove it specifically.
-Install the [ElixirLS: Elixir support and debugger](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls) extension.
+Install the [ElixirLS: Elixir support and debugger](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls) extension: version `v0.11.0`.
+As of November 2022, newer versions of the extension do not support our version of elixir.
 If you used to have it installed already, it's recommended to uninstall it and start with a fresh install.

 3. Open a smart cities data app in vscode, or the entirity of `smartcitiesdata` and you should see the following notification.